CosmiXsPPPC/CosmicRay-flux/README.md

 The script will also print the corresponding values of the IS fluxes (ToA fluxes if $\Phi_F \not= 0$) under MIN, MED and MAX setups respectively, for the user provided $K$'s.
 The printed fluxes are in units of $\rm{GeV^{-1}m^{-2}s^{-1}sr^{-1}}$.

+# Citations

+If you use this repository please cite: M. Cirelli, M. Di Mauro, A. Kar, {2606.XXXXX}

+# Contact

+If you have any questions, comments, or suggestions, please contact:

+* Marco Cirelli (marco.cirelli@gmail.com)
+* Mattia Di Mauro (dimauro.mattia@gmail.com)
+* Arpan Kar (arpankarphys@gmail.com)